 Sap and tree resin

 If you’re conjuring an image of sticky tree sap, you’re on the right track.
-Tree resin is a fluid produced by plants (most commonly trees); however, sap and tree resins are not the same thing.
+Tree resin is a fluid (Sap) produced by plants (most commonly trees); however, sap and tree resins are not the same thing.
 Sap is generally a watery, sugary substance, while resin is thicker and stickier.
+Well known resins are Frankincense, Myrrh, Benzoin or Copal.

-Similar to beeswax, resin is heralded for its antimicrobial and antibacterial properties.
+Similar to beeswax, resin is heralded for its antimicrobial and anti-fungal properties which makes it antibacterial .
 Resins do not dissolve in water; they harden when exposed to air and melt when exposed to heat.

 Other usage of tree resin